Azure/aad-pod-identity/test/e2e/README.md

 # The version of the secret inserted into the keyvault
 export KEYVAULT_SECRET_VERSION='...'

+Optionally, to use custom images:

 # The registry where to get the images from.
-Use "mcr.microsoft.com/k8s/aad-pod-identity/" to run the tests with released images
+Defaults to `mcr.microsoft.com/k8s/aad-pod-identity/`.
 export REGISTRY='...'

-# The version of the NMI image to test
+# The version of the NMI image to test.
+Defaults to `1.4`.
 export NMI_VERSION='...'

-# The version of the MIC image to test
+# The version of the MIC image to test.
+Defaults to `1.3`.
 export MIC_VERSION='...'

-# The version of the identity validator to test
+# The version of the identity validator to test.
+Defaults to `1.4`.
 export IDENTITY_VALIDATOR_VERSION='...'

 ```